Sydney SuperDome: Design

 Interior view of the Sydney SuperDome, in concert configuration.
 Various seating configurations, such as the minor extension of the stand seen here, allow the venue to host up to 21,000 spectators seated.

 The Sydney SuperDome is designed at an average capacity of 18,000 seated, with a maximum possible capacity of 21,032.
 The SuperDome's bowl is rearrangeable in various modes to accommodate for sports events, concerts, and the like, and the venue's capacity fluctuates depending on the event hosted.
 The floor of the venue measures 48 m by 78 m at its maximum extent.
 The venue is created from 5,696m^{3} of concrete, 1,884 tonnes of reinforcing steel, and is topped with a 1,235 tonne roof structure.
 18 steel masts suspend from the zinc and aluminium-composed and alloy-coated steel roof, which is tensioned by cables stretching from the top of each mast to the center of the roof.
 The interior ceiling of the venue is decorated in a corrugated steel profile, heavily insulated with materials such as numerous copies of unused Yellow pages telephone directories.

 Various measures were made at the request of the Sydney Organising Committee for the Olympic Games for environmentally friendly design measures.
 In its early years, the Sydney SuperDome used renewable energy for a fraction of its power supply, provided by EnergyAustralia's green power scheme.
 The venue saw use of green power through a deal with EnergyAustralia that lasted the duration of the 2000 Summer Olympics and the five years following.
 The SuperDome's power architecture includes 1,176 photovoltaic solar panels, installed on the arena's roof, which provide 10% of the venue's daily energy consumption, estimated at ~8612MWh annually.
 Energy efficient lighting and heating/cooling systems were also installed in the venue.
-The roof's drainage system consists over 2000m of high-density polyethylene pipes, in addition to nearly 3000m of cast iron and copper pipes used in the venue's plumbing system, and 1000m of vitrified clay pipes that make up the SuperDome's surrounding stormwater drainage system.
+The roof's drainage system consists of over 2000m of high-density polyethylene pipes, in addition to nearly 3000m of cast iron and copper pipes used in the venue's plumbing system, and 1000m of vitrified clay pipes that make up the SuperDome's surrounding stormwater drainage system.
 The SuperDome was also one of many venues built at Sydney Olympic Park that made use of recycled timber, used to construct the exterior balconies of the venue.
 The timber was sourced from Kempsey, and Oberon, along with local sources in Sydney.
 Additionally, polypropylene seats with nylon arms and mountings make up the SuperDome's stands.
 A disagreement over the construction of the roof resulted in lead contractor Abigroup terminating the contract of ABB.